Dead Ball Zone

 Dead Ball Zone is a 1998 video game developed by Rage Games and published by GT Interactive.
 An identical PC version was released under the alternative name, Savage Arena.

+Gameplay

+Dead Ball Zone imagines a brutal sport born from a ruined world.
+Two teams of eight clash in a pit where the only objective is to drive the ball into the opponent's goal.
+Everything else is chaos: bone-crunching tackles, weapons, insults, and dismemberment are all part of the match.
+The game blends the savage spectacle of ancient gladiatorial combat with the tactical flow of rugby, creating a contest where survival is as important as scoring.
+Victorious players earn prize money to heal injuries and strengthen their veterans, since no mercy exists in this future.
+The arenas and customizable athletes allow players to shape their squad's abilities—shooting, throwing, catching, speed, strength, agility, and mentality—while equipping them with an arsenal of fifteen weapons.
+Each character can perform twenty distinct actions, ensuring that every match is a violent, strategic struggle where the path to victory is paved with both skill and brutality.

 Development

 The game was in development since 1996.

 Reception

 Absolute PlayStation rated the game a 7.4 of 10 stating that "It's difficult to imagine what type of audience Dead Ball Zone is being aimed at.
 The fighting is basically a few over-the-top tackles and the sport is a combination of handball/basketball and football."